 Week 1: Address & KYC

-Order your VOZ registered address and complete identity verification.
-This provides your Zug domiciliation address for the articles of association.
+Order your VOZ registered address and complete identity verification online.
+Your Zug domiciliation address is active within 48 hours and ready for the articles of association.
+KYC takes 2–3 business days.

 2